Logo

 6 Narrative Texts

-The narrative text SHALL encode all the structured data pointed out by the ∑-symbol and it SHALL contain sufficient detail to make it “clinically safe” for a human to just read the narrative.
-Contained resources do not have narrative, but their content SHALL be represented in the ressource container.
+The narrative text contains sufficient detail to make it “clinically safe” for a human to just read the narrative.

 6.1 The status element